yehia67/documentation/client-libraries/0.1/how-to-guides/go/read-transactions.md

-# Read transactions on the Tangle in Go
+# Read transactions from the Tangle in Go

-**In this guide, you get [transactions](root://getting-started/0.1/transactions/transactions.md) from the Tangle by connecting to a [node](root://getting-started/0.1/network/nodes.md) and asking it to filter them by their bundle hash.
-Then, you decode the message in the transaction and print it to the console.**
+**In this guide, you read your "hello world" [transaction](root://getting-started/0.1/transactions/transactions.md) from the Tangle by giving a [node](root://getting-started/0.1/network/nodes.md) your tail transaction hash.**

 ## Packages

-To complete this guide, you need to install the following packages (if you're using Go modules, you just need to reference these packages):
+To complete this guide, you need to install the following packages (if you're using Go modules, you just need to reference them):

 ```bash
 go get github.com/iotaledger/iota.go/api